Azure VM Series Retirement 2028: Affected VMs and Migration

 If a VM reaches its retirement date without migration:

-• Production workloads may experience downtime
+• Production workloads will experience downtime

 Best Azure VM Replacements for Retiring Series